isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

 ## Hardware

 People often ask me about hardware for mobile data collection.
-My great preference is for Android devices, because there are more data collection Apps available, and I find Android more usable.
+My great preference is for Android devices.
+That's partly because I like Android and prefer it on my own personal devices.
+But, it is also because there are way more open source apps available for Android, including some awesome open-source data collection apps.
+If you don't know why open source is important, have a read [here](http://www.tandfonline.com/doi/abs/10.1080/00438243.2012.743259?journalCode=rwar20).
 If you are a die hard iOS fan, don't worry.
 This post will have some tips for you as well.

 ### The Data Machine (aka.
 "Mobile Device")